Divajain/userdocs/docs/essentials.md

 ![Setup successful](/userdocs/img/overview/setup_success.png "Setup successful")

 ## Connecting Salesforce to your chosen Payment Service Providers
 On the Asperato Setup page you will see a list of pre-connected payment service providers.
 These allow you to take immediate test payments.
-You can connect your own PSP by following the instructions.
+If you wish to connect your own payment service provider, [please see the instructions here](gatewaykeys).

 ## Create your first payment request
 Try out the connection and take a simple, one-off card payment: